5 Tips For A Successful CRM Migration of Your Nonprofit Data

 1) Gather Your Data

-If you’ve been a nonprofit organization for a long time, chances are you have a lot of contact history.
+If you’ve been in a nonprofit organization for a long time, chances are you have a lot of contact history.
 This could be spread out over multiple sources: Spreadsheets, phone records, email contacts, you name it.

 Take this opportunity to bring it all under one roof.
 Consolidate everything into one giant mess of a spreadsheet (don’t worry, we can fix it).